truist/reveal.js/thailand.md

 Closer to the scuba shop!

-But there was no road from the new place to the scuba place!
+But there was no road from the new place to the scuba shop!

-It was a 45-minute drive all the way back around the island, and the boys and I were scheduled to be there at 7:15am! 😱
+Instead, it was a 45-minute drive all the way back around the island,
+and the boys and I were scheduled to be there at 7:15am! 😱

 ---